Posted: by Jo Wednesday, 12 December 2018 @ 15:42

 This year, in our quest to step up and be our

-best selves, we wanted to learn from truly remarkable women, to use them as
+best selves, we wanted to learn from truly remarkable women, to ask whether they have a mantra they live their life by; and to understand what inspires them.

 This month, we talked to round-the-world